 - We will keep your dog hospitalized until she completely recovers and is safe to send home with after care instructions

-Stop feeding your dog/cat food and water 12 hours previous to surgery and bring them fasting to surgery.
-Food can complicate surgery and it can be fatal
+Stop feeding your pet (dog/cat) food and water 12 hours before surgery.
+Food can complicate surgery and lead to fatal outcome.

 Home Care Instructions

 Our veterinary staff will also provide you with post-operative instructions to follow when your pet goes home.
 With your home care instructions you will receive medication to minimize to minimize post-op discomfort.
 The steps below you can follow at home in order to facilitate a safe and comfortable recovery:

 Provide a quiet place for your dog to recover